CrowdDotDev/crowd.dev/technical-docs/development-and-deployment.md

 Your website is running at `crowd.yourdomain.com` on port 443 (https) with encryption.

 - copy `scripts/scaffold/ssl.default.conf.template` to `scripts/scaffold/templates/default.conf.template` overwritting the existing file
+- currently the file is set up to host on `*.yourdomain.com` so please open it up and change all occurances to your domain (see `server_name`)
 - place your SSL certificate and key file in PEM format into `scripts/scaffold/nginx/ssl` folder named `cert.pem` and `key.pem`.

 ##### No SSL Nginx configuration (not recommended)